itsjunqing/itsjunqing.github.io/about.md

 Hi there! 👋

 My name is Jun Qing!
-I am currently a full-time undergraduate student at [Monash University](https://www.monash.edu/) (Malaysia), majoring in Computer Science 👨‍💻.
-My current study focuses on Algorithms, Databases and Software Engineering.
+I am currently a recent graduate from [Monash University](https://www.monash.edu/) (Malaysia), majoring in Computer Science 👨‍💻.
+My current focus is on Algorithms, Databases and Software Engineering.

 I enjoy doing math and often practice problem solving skills with [HackerRank](https://www.hackerrank.com/imjunqing) (keen to expand to other sites like LeetCode in the near future!)
 Throughout my undergraduate studies, I assisted mentoring freshman students in kickstarting their programming journey.